lunaeo/AddonProtocol/README.md

 ### <a id="sm-cursor">"cursor"</a>
-Sent to request the following cursor properties.
+Sent to the server when the client cursor state changes.

 | Id   | Type        | Name               | Description
 | ---  | ---         | ----               | -----------